 Subject to PSI if total order exceeds CFA 3,000,000 FOB.

-Final invoice [showing FOB value, freight and ancillary charges, as well as any advance payment (if applicable)
+Final invoice [showing FOB value, freight and ancillary charges, as well as any advance payment (if applicable), Bill of Lading.
+Submit the documents using the online system

 Type of Report Issued: